 The Genesis rides well, ironing out most bumps with little effect on passengers.
 It doesn’t float or wallow like other Hyundais, but the ride can get bouncy over humps and ruts at highway speeds.
 On the whole, the Genesis is a legitimate sports sedan, but it’s not as agile as the top performers, such as the BMW 5 Series.

-On the outside, the Genesis looks like the lovechild of a BMW 5 Series and a Mercedes-Benz E Class.
+On the outside, the Hyundai Genesis looks like a cross between a BMW 5 Series and a Mercedes-Benz E-Class, like someone sat down at a computer and rearranged elements from other cars.
 Hyundai says the design is athletic, not so aggressive, assertive, but not polarizing.
-We agree, though, we feel a little more flavor might draw more customers.
+We agree.

 Up front, the trapezoidal grille is reminiscent of a Mercedes design, but instead of rounded headlights, it's flanked by more modern eye-slit headlights.
 Fog lights are standard on the lower fascia, which also features a large lower air intake.
 Halogen headlights are standard, and the Technology Package includes auto-leveling high-intensity discharge adaptive headlights that point into turns to improve night-time vision on dark corners.